vanolucas/cookiecutter-poetry/{{ cookiecutter.__project_name_kebab_case }}/README.md

 ### Commit

-Commits must follow the [Conventional Commits](https://www.conventionalcommits.org/) standard.
+- Commits must follow the [Conventional Commits](https://www.conventionalcommits.org/) standard.
+- You can skip the commit hooks (that run the code checks) using `--no-verify`.
+    - Example: `git commit -m "feat: some feature" --no-verify`